rtaydev/my-bookings/README.md

 4. **Linting and Formatting**
    - Added ESLint and Prettier configurations to ensure code consistency and maintainability.

+5. **Testing**
+   - Added basic unit tests for the components and reducers to ensure the app's functionality.

 ### Dependencies Added

 - `react-native-qrcode-svg`: For generating QR codes.